khoeger/LaTeXPostcards/README.md

 2. Run 'front_in_order_small.tex'.
 This reduces all postcards to 95% so that there is a defined border.
 It lays the cards out in sequential order, ready to be rearranged for printing.

 ### Generate Postcard Backs
+#### Layouts
+Card layout files are in the layout folder.
+The standard postcard back file is 'standard_back_layout.tex'.
+The double recipient postcard layout is 'double_recipient_back_layout.tex'.

+#### Files to Compile and Run
+3. Run 'generated_backs.tex'.
+4. Run 'generated_backs_plus_url.tex'.
 ### Put it all together - Printing layout

 #### Personal Printer